mvanthoor/rustic-book/src/board_representation/board_struct.md

 new boards when required.

-Another advantage of packaging everything up in an overarching struct is that we can now create functionality for the board, such as setting up the position by using an FEN string.
-These functions are discussed in the next section [Board Functionality](../board_functionality/board_functionality.md).
-See you there.
+Another advantage of packaging everything up in an overarching struct is that we can now create and initialize the board using its own constructor and init function.
+This will be discussed in [the next chapter.]()